wp-plugins/m7-go-top/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.1 =
+* removed js debug in admin
+* fixed small bugs when debug mode active
+* new screenshots

 = 1.0 =
 * Compleately changed the way plugin is writen ( now it's in the class )
 * Added image support, speed and start from settings fields, text-shadow, box-shadow, border, border-radius, opacity